 Last but certainly not least, equity-minded curriculum and instruction are integral to student's sense of belonging and classroom community.
-Classroom environments should be welcoming and safe for students, particularly students of color, in order to foster learning and growth.
-And it is with those aspirations that we propose the following goals.
+Classroom environments should be welcoming and safe for students, particularly students of color, to foster learning and growth.
+And it is with those aspirations that the Office of Equity proposes the following goals.

-- Goal 1: Police interact with students in a racially and culturally affirming manner. - Goal 2: There is no disproportionate impact in student conduct data such as reporting or sanctions. - Goal 3: Students of color have broad access to diverse mental health professionals, especially around trauma related to police interactions. - Goal 4: Existing classroom and campus (physical) spaces encourage student engagement and reflect an appreciation of multicultural and multi-ethnic backgrounds. - Goal 5: Students have access to multicultural, LGBTQ, and Dream centers - Goal 6: Space allocation processes ensure that design and usage of space is student informed. - Goal 7: Curriculum and instruction norm multi-cultural and multi-ethnic perspectives.
+- Goal 1: Police interact with members and guests of the Foothill community in a racially and culturally affirming manner. - Goal 2: There is no disproportionate impact in student conduct data such as reporting or sanctions.

+- Goal 3: Students of color have broad access to diverse mental health professionals, especially around trauma related to police interactions. - Goal 4: Existing classroom and campus (physical) spaces encourage student engagement and reflect an appreciation of multicultural and multi-ethnic backgrounds. - Goal 5: Students have access to multicultural, LGBTQ, and Dream centers - Goal 6: Space allocation processes ensure that design and usage of space is student informed. - Goal 7: Curriculum and instruction norm multi-cultural and multi-ethnic perspectives.

-There must be a greater effort to create safe and welcoming spaces for our students at Foothill.
-It is largely through connection and belonging that students will see themselves as part of the campus community and that we as educators are invested in their success.
+There must be a greater effort to create safe and welcoming spaces for all at Foothill, but particularly our students.
+It is largely through connection and belonging that we all see ourselves as part of the campus community and as educators, are invested in the success of our students.